fasterius/mBIT/README.md

         alt="transcript plot"/>
 </p>

-## Unsupervised learning and clustering
+## Multivariate analyses and machine learning

-These are scripts for applying machine learning on either variant or expression data from the above analyses.
+These are scripts related to multivariate analyses and machine learning, applied on either variant or expression data from the above analyses.
 The `pairwise_correlations.R` script performs correlations in a pairwise manner between samples, for use in the `heatmap.R`, `dendrogram.R` and `mds.R` scripts, while the `pc_analysis.R` performs a principal component analysis on expression data.

 ```{bash Unsupervised learning}
 # Perform PCA on expression data (with log2 normalisation)